Sahil-Mandaliya/EventManagement/README.md

 ### 4. One time activity

-* To start with After Creating super user - Creates One Admin User and Adds Roles ["admin", "user"] in the system
+* Create Super User using above mentioned command [Creates One Admin User and Adds Roles ["admin", "user"] in the system]
 * Login to current system for super user using Login API - It will returns the Access token [ Valid for 60 minutes ]
 * Super User Can Add New Users
 * Can Assign roles to users